-HIST 207 H (3-0) The World Since 1500
+HIST 304 H (3-0) World History since 1500

 This course is an historical survey of the principal social, political, economic and intellectual developments that have shaped the world since 1500.
 Topics to be studied include exploration, imperialism and colonialism, cross-cultural contact, war and revolution, modernization, and industrialization.